sempitrnal/whitewaterjunkie/README.md

 - 🌍 Based in Cebu, Philippines
 - 🖥️ Loading...
+- 🌱 Currently learning more about Frontend Development
 - ✉️ You may contact me at reynaldsampelo6@gmail.com
 - 🧠 I'm learning .NET Core + React for Capstone Project
 - 🤝 I'm open to collaborating on interesting projects

 <br>